 The second part of the book presents some of Baracoa’s most prominent contemporary artists.
 The high quality reproductions of each individual’s work are complemented with personal commentaries by the artists about their painting styles and artistic influences.
 The carefully woven biographical material helps to illustrate how this school of art is inspired by Hispano-African-Caribbean legends and myths, by the city itself, and also by the many natural wonders that surround Baracoa.
 This charming coastal town, nestled against a backdrop of magnificent mountains, has given birth to a decisive Baracoan artistic identity and to a profound sense of the Artist being an integral element of this magical world.

-Paintings by some of the artists present in this book are avaiable for purchase in the United States.
-Please contact email@example.com for more information.
+Paintings by some of the artists present in this book are available for purchase in the United States.
+Please contact firstname.lastname@example.org for more information.

 See Art from Baracoa

 See Review by Peter Janssen of The Netherlands

 See Review by Terry O’Neil, St. Paul, MN.